Holden, 1838.

 Catalog record

-In the last decade, AAS’s Hawaiian collections have been featured in multiple press stories on Boston-area television and radio, in newspapers like Honolulu Civil Beat, and in AAS-produced YouTube videos.
-In 2019 AAS hosted a performance and discussion of “My Name is ʻŌpūkahaʻia,” about the first missionaries to Hawai’i.
+In the last decade, the American Antiquarian Society’s Hawaiian collections have been featured in numerous stories in the news, including television and radio segments in the Boston area and articles in newspapers like Honolulu Civil Beat, as well as in an AAS-produced YouTube video.
+In 2019 AAS hosted a performance and discussion of “My Name is ʻŌpūkahaʻia,” a theatrical work about one of the first Native Hawaiians to live for a time in New England who is credited with sparking the Protestant mission that would eventually bring the first printing press to the Islands.

 The AAS digital collection is only a small part of a wider web of Hawaiian collections available online.